Photo: ITWeb |

 The study, conducted by CILT in collaboration with the University of Leeds in the UK, examined the emergence of online learning at institutions of higher learning in SA.

-Sukaina Walji, online project manager at CILT, says the team's research focused on the changes currently under way in the higher education sector, which will ultimately lead to the unbundling of education provision at universities nationally.
+Sukaina Walji, online education project manager at CILT, says the team's research focused on the changes currently under way in the higher education sector, which will ultimately lead to the unbundling of education provision at universities nationally.

 She says these new forms of education provision involve digital approaches, to keep pace with the demands of an evolving digital world.
-Walji believes the importance of digital is around increased flexibility, scale and access.
+Walji believes the importance of digital technology is around increased flexibility, scale and access.

 More historically advantaged and "high-ranked" universities are adopting online, open-access and digital learning, and adapting to these global trends, she notes.
 But historically disadvantaged institutions continue to lag behind...